-Each year, about 4,000 infants die unexpectedly during sleep time from Sudden Infant Death Syndrome (SIDS), accidental suffocation or unknown causes.
+Each year, about 4,000 infants die unexpectedly during sleep time from Sudden Infant Death Syndrome (SIDS), accidental suffocation, or unknown causes.
 SIDS remains the leading cause of death for babies one month to one year of age, and overheating can be a contributing factor.

 SIDS is sometimes called “crib death” or “cot death” because it is associated with the time frame when the baby is sleeping.
 Cribs themselves don’t cause SIDS, but the baby’s sleep environment can influence sleep-related causes of death.
 Research shows that the back sleep position carries the lowest risk of SIDS.
-An unsafe sleeping position could cause upper airway obstruction, increase the probability that the baby re-breathes their own exhaled breath, leading to carbon dioxide buildup and low oxygen levels and overheating.
+An unsafe sleeping position could cause upper airway obstruction or increase the probability that the baby re-breathes their own exhaled breath, leading to carbon dioxide buildup and low oxygen levels and overheating.

 A baby’s body can heat up three to five times faster than an adult’s because they have less developed abilities to regulate their internal temperature.
-Although SIDS is not preventable, there are steps parents and caregivers can take to reduce the risk of overheating, SIDS and other sleep-related causes of infant death.
+Although SIDS is not preventable, there are steps parents and caregivers can take to reduce the risk of overheating, SIDS, and other sleep-related causes of infant death.

-- Place your baby to sleep on their back, alone in a crib and on a firm crib mattress.
+- Place your baby to sleep on their back, alone in a crib, and on a firm crib mattress.

 - Get a room thermometer.
 Temperature should be kept between 68-72 degrees F.